|

 the M16A1, CAR-15 and

 Georgia, Guatemala, India, Portugal and Thailand.
-In the nearest
+It is

 It is a gas